 - Data-Driven Insights: The data generated from customer interactions with the taxonomy provides valuable insights into customer preferences and behavior.
 These insights can be used to optimize product offerings, marketing strategies, and overall business operations.

-Best practices for product taxonomy
+Best practices for AI Powered Product Taxonomy

 - Visualize Your Taxonomy Structure: Before implementing your product taxonomy, it’s essential to create a clear and well-structured visualization of the taxonomy hierarchy.
 Use visual tools such as flowcharts or diagrams to map out the relationships between main categories, subcategories, and attributes.
 This visualization helps you to ensure that the taxonomy is logically organized, avoids redundancy, and is easy for both customers and internal teams to comprehend.